apache/activemq-website/src/_classic_releases/classic-05-11-00.md

   This is an older release.
 To get the current release, please see the <a href="{{site.baseurl}}/components/classic/download" class="alert-link">download page</a>.
 </div>

-Apache ActiveMQ Classic 5.11.0 resolves [more than 130 issues](https://issues.apache.org/jira/issues/?jql=fixVersion%20%3D%205.11.0%20AND%20project%20%3D%20AMQ), mostly bug fixes and improvements.
+Apache ActiveMQ 5.11.0 resolves [more than 130 issues](https://issues.apache.org/jira/issues/?jql=fixVersion%20%3D%205.11.0%20AND%20project%20%3D%20AMQ), mostly bug fixes and improvements.
 It is build with and requires jdk 1.7

 New Features in 5.11.0
 ----------------------